Giuseppe-Mazzapica/Gea/README.md

 allow me to customize the way it works by default.

 But after having forked and added the interface, I could not stop myself refactoring... ending up in a completely different architecture, something that can't be merged in a pull request.
+Nor in two.

 ## Differences between PHP dotenv and Gea